toss/es-toolkit/docs/reference/compat/predicate/isFinite.md

 Check if the given value is a finite number.

-This function can also serve as a type predicate in TypeScript, narrowing the type of the argument to number.
+This function can also serve as a type predicate in TypeScript, narrowing the type of the argument to `number`.

 ## Signature